tallhamer/MapApp/README.md

 - *Contour Isosurface* - Using a binary volume image generated from the structure contours (slower recon)

-The Marching Cubes and Contour Isosurface reconstruction methods alow the user to determine the pixel resolution in the **x** and **y** dimensions (z dimention is determines form the DICOM RT structure contours).
-The finer the resolution the slower the reconstruction but the closer to the TPS structure volume it will be when generating the 3D binary image from which the surface is generated.
+The *Marching Cubes* and *Contour Isosurface* reconstruction methods allow the user to determine the pixel resolution in the *x* and *y* dimensions (the z dimension is determined form the DICOM RT structure contours).
+The finer the resolution the slower the reconstruction but the closer to the TPS structure volume it will be when generating the 3D binary image from which the surface mesh is generated.

 <span style="color:#0055ff"><b>Contours to keep</b></span>